 Regular sugar gives the cookies crispy edges while still being chewy in the middle.
 If you prefer biscuits that are chewy throughout, you can use light brown sugar, dark brown sugar or coconut sugar.

 Vegan butter.
-This recipe works with vegan block butter, spreadable vegan margarine and even coconut oil.
+This recipe works with vegan block butter, spreadable vegan butter and even coconut oil.

-In Australia, the most common brands of butter/margarine are Nuttelex (margarine) and Naturli (butter and margarine).
-Bakels also sells vegan-friendly block butter which can be found in speciality cake shops or online.
+In Australia, the most common brands of butter are Nuttelex (spread) and Naturli (block and spread).

-Golden syrup to add a lovely caramel flavour.
-These biscuits naturally have no eggs because the syrup allows the ingredients to stick together!
+Golden syrup adds a hint of caramel flavour and helps the ingredients stick together!
 Alternatively, you can use any other liquid sweetener such as maple syrup, rice malt syrup or agave nectar.

-Melt your plant-based butter (margarine or coconut oil) and golden syrup in a small saucepan or in the microwave.
-Add the baking soda to the mixture and mix until combined.
+Next, melt your dairy-free butter and golden syrup in a small saucepan or in the microwave.
+Once it's hot, add the baking soda and mix.

-If you used butter or margarine, your mixture may or may not foam up.
-Your biscuits will work either way!
+When you add the baking soda, your mixture may or may not foam up - don't worry, your biscuits will work either way!

-Pour the syrup mixture on your dry ingredients and mix until combined.
+Then pour the wet ingredients over the dry ingredients and mix until combined.
+My top tips:

-The biscuit dough should be slightly crumbly but buttery and moist.
+- The dough should be slightly crumbly but buttery and moist.
 You should be able to shape the mixture into balls without it breaking or sticking to your hands.

-However, all brands of oats and flour absorb wet ingredients differently!
-If your biscuit mixture is too dry, add a tablespoon of water and mix again.
-If your mixture is too wet, add a tablespoon of flour and mix again.
+- If your dough is too dry, add a tablespoon of water and mix again.
+If your dough is too wet, add a tablespoon of flour and mix again.
+All brands of oats and flour absorb differently!

 For soft and chewy biscuits, bake them for 12 minutes.